 However, it is a bad practice with some ISP's that they generate longer usernames than that.
 It is typically 'cheaper' hosting providers that offer a single MySQL database as part of a 'personal' or 'small business' subscription plan.
-They auto-generate the username from the user's domain name and it could be somewhat like mydb_myveryowndomain or similar.
+They auto-generate the username from the user's domain name and it could be somewhat like mydb\myveryowndomain or similar.
+It is also true that some of our competitors offer support for that.
+However it mydb\myveryowndomain or similar.
 It is also true that some of our competitors offer support for that.
 However it is very bad practice!
 To make it work you will have to:

-- 1. ALTER the TABLE mysql.users and change the mysql.users.users column from a char(16) to some longer value - 2.
+- ALTER the TABLE mysql.users and change the mysql.users.users column from a char(16) to some longer value - 2.
 You can no longer GRANT user rights, but must INSERT/UPDATE the mysql system tables directly - 3.
 You must 'patch' (or rather 'hack') the MySQL API/client code

-We have had intense discussions with this the MySQL AB on this issue.
+We have had intense discussions with this the MySOL AB on this issue.
 From the official correspondence we quote:

 "This is simply a lucky fluke of sorts (if it works).
-MySQL simply does not support longer usernames Altering the system tables, aside from using our own mysql_fix_privilege_tables script to keep up with our changes, is simply unsupportable.
-There are server and client changes needed to properly handle any sort of modifications here, even though in some cases a quirk (as above) may seem to function This is, basically, dangerous behavior.
+MySQL simply does not support longer usernames ....
+Altering the system tables, aside from using our own mysql\fix\privilege\tables script to keep up with our changes, is simply unsupportable.
+There are server and client changes needed to properly handle any sort of modifications here, even though in some cases a quirk (as above) may seem to function ....
+This is, basically, dangerous behavior.
 We will attempt to curb it as well as we can....
 Luckily, our manual states clearly that in both cases, MySQL will not provide support if any problems arise ...
-That is , it may work and it may not work, but MySQL will not ponder as to why it works or why it does not work ...
+That is, it may work and it may not work, but MySQL will not ponder as to why it works or why it does not work ...
 We simply do not provide support for such cases."